-Family maintenance is the primary goal of rehabilitation; however, there are cases where it is in the best interest of a minor on probation and the community to have the youth placed in an alternative Foster Care setting which may include a resource family or a short term residential therapeutic program (STRTP) within the State of CA. The Probation Placement Services Division (Placement) is responsible for the supervision of these youth.
+Placement Services envisions that all youth in our care will be empowered, safe, healthy, and achieve timely permanency.
+Family maintenance is the primary goal of rehabilitation; however, there are cases where it is in the best interest of a youth on probation and the community to have the youth placed in an alternative foster care setting, which may include a resource family or short-term residential therapeutic program (STRTP) within the State of CA. Probation Placement Services (Placement) is responsible for the supervision of these youth.

-The children's services Continuum of Care Reform (CCR) efforts launched by the State in 2012 produced recommendations aimed at improving outcomes for youth removed from their homes and placed in congregate or foster care.
+The children's services Continuum of Care Reform (CCR) efforts launched by the State of CA in 2012 produced recommendations aimed at improving outcomes for youth removed from their homes and placed in congregate or foster care.
 In 2015, Assembly Bill (AB) 403 was approved by the Governor to further CCR efforts.
-Under the new law, group homes must be restructured to comply with new licensure requirements to provide short-term specialized and intensive treatment and will only be used for children whose needs cannot be safely met initially in a family setting.
+Under the new law, group homes were re-structured to comply with new licensure requirements to provide short-term specialized and intensive treatment for children whose needs cannot be safely met in a family setting.
 Services are designed to transition youth back home or to another permanent family as soon as possible.
 All placement decisions utilize the Child and Family Teaming process.

-The California Department of Social Services (CDSS) continues to introduce new standards to counties as information surrounding AB 403 evolves; Probation, in collaboration with juvenile system partners, continues to employ changes brought about by AB 403 as new information and standards are released.
-Current placement options and aftercare services are summarized below:
+The California Department of Social Services (CDSS) continues to introduce new standards to counties as information and standards surrounding AB 403 evolves.
+In collaboration with juvenile system partners, Placement continues to employ changes brought about by AB 403.